seojuncha/shell-programming/awk/README.md

 # awk
 ***awk*** is a programming language as well as a utility program. *awk* is data-driven language.
 You have to describe the data you want to work, then do action you want when awk find the data.
 For that reason, *awk* syntax makes sense.
 There is a pattern to find a matching line, and also actions what do you want.
 Until now, it may be similar with *sed*.
-However, *awk* provides more flexible way as other programming languages.
+However, *awk* provides more flexible way to process text lines, input and output.

 ## Syntax
 > awk 'pattern {action}' filename